 Essentially flawless writing.

-Several Current, relevant and authoritative sources drawn from professional literature.
+Adequate current, relevant and authoritative sources drawn from appropriate and relevant literature.

-Uses multiple research sources & makes effective use of current & reliable information; sources are authoritative or come from the professional literature; includes current relevant sources.
+Uses multiple research sources & makes effective use of current & reliable information; sources are authoritative or come from appropriate and relevant literature.

 Assessed in Class

 ORAL COMMUNICATION SKILLSStudents will demonstrate the ability to orally communicate in a professional strategic setting